gitmarut/kindops/README.md

 Ubuntu 22.04.2 LTS in Windows Hypervisor runs Windows 11.
 VM is given 16GB mem and 4 vCPUs.

-Ideally it should in any linux though I have not tested.
+Ideally it should be working in any linux though I have not tested.

 ### Golang

 go1.20.7 linux/amd64
+go1.23.2 linux/amd64

 ### Kind

 kind v0.20.0 go1.20.7 linux/amd64
+kind v0.24.0 go1.22.6 linux/amd64

 https://kind.sigs.k8s.io/docs/user/quick-start/

+### Kubernetes tried
+v1.27.2
+v1.30.2

 ## Running instructions

 Check the main file in this directory for how to use this.
 Configs used in config directory can be referred.
 Especially "kind_test_cluster_config.yaml".

+"go run main.go"